-The most important advice for any women with epilepsy taking antiepileptic medications, who finds themselves with an unexpected pregnancy, is to not panic and do not stop taking your antiepileptic medications.
+The most important advice for any women with epilepsy taking antiepileptic medications, who find themselves with an unexpected pregnancy, is to not panic and do not stop taking your medications.
 Contact your doctor to discuss your options.
-Most women taking antiepileptic medications continue on them throughout pregnancy and may require a change in dosage and will be closely monitored by their doctor.
+Most women taking antiepileptic medications continue them throughout pregnancy and may possibly require a change in dosage and will be closely monitored by their doctor.

 Do seizures change during pregnancy?

 For most pregnant women who have epilepsy, seizures remain the same.
 For some, seizures become less frequent.
-Women with catamenial epilepsy may experience improved seizure control during pregnancy.
-For others, particularly women whose sleep or medications are affected by the pregnancy may notice an increase in the number of seizures.
+Women with catamenial epilepsy may have improved seizure control during pregnancy.
+For others, particularly women whose sleep or medications are affected by the pregnancy may notice an increase in seizures.
 For someone who hasn’t had a seizure for several months before conception, there is less risk of having a seizure during pregnancy.

 How can seizures affect pregnancy or the baby?

 The type of seizures you usually experience will influence the degree of stress any particular seizure places upon your body, even when you are not pregnant.
-Keeping this in mind the aim is to minimise seizure activity to reduce any unnecessary stress or risk to yourself or your unborn baby.
+Keeping this in mind the aim is to minimise seizures and reduce any unnecessary stress or risk to yourself or your unborn baby.

 Seizures during pregnancy can cause:

-- A transient slowing of the unborn child’s heart rate
+- A brief slowing of the unborn child’s heart rate

 - Injury to the unborn child such as, premature separation of the placenta from the uterus or miscarriage due to trauma, such as a severe fall, during a seizure.
 In late pregnancy, if a seizure results in a fall or serious injury, this could precipitate early labour or premature birth.